OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ![Web Components](./docimg/screenshot.11.png)

-Equipped with Heads up display features (for reflection in a wind shield, for example).
+Equipped with Head-Up Display (HUD) features (for reflection in a wind shield, for example).

 ![HeadsUp display](./docimg/screenshot.12.png)